khanhthanhdev/Text2Video/Readme.md

 pip install --upgrade torch transformers accelerate bitsandbytes
 ```

-If your environment’s default PyTorch is older than 2.0, consider updating or installing from PyPI/conda channels that provide a recent version.
+If your environment's default PyTorch is older than 2.0, consider updating or installing from PyPI/conda channels that provide a recent version.

 ### **4.3 Model Download**